GaryAsher/challenge-run-site/.docs/REMINDERS.md

 # Priority Roadmap

 ### /rules/ and /runs/ page
+- [ ] When clicking in the filters, the clickRelease is considered a 2nd click.
+This is incorrect.
+It needs to only open and close on clickDown.
+- [ ] "Remove all filters" needs to be in the same box as filters.
+Horizontally-aligned with the selected filters.
 - [ ] The Advanced Search and Rule Builder need to look identical.
 Any changes to one, needs to be done to the other.
-- [ ] Challenges and Restrictions should use typeahead and multi-select.
-- [ ] Character (Weapon / Aspect) and Glitches Used should be typeahead single-select options.
+- [ ] Current Rule Builder appears to be broken.
+Review js.
-- [ ] for Rule Builder, move the "Remove all filters" button to the far right.
+- [ ] For Rule Builder, move the "Remove all filters" button to the far right.
 Align it vertically with the "Open / Close" button.
 - [ ] Change the Rule Builder to use Advanced Search's "<slug> x" style when something is selected.
-- [ ] Change the Advanced Search to use Rule Builder's system of putting all selections below the filters.
-And ordered by Headers.

 ### /submit/ page
 - [ ] Fix js selector to only appear when hovering drop-down.
 Currently allows selection when on top of text.